openmrs/openmrs-module-regadbintegration/README.md

    After installing the two jars you can compile the module in Eclipse IDE.

+## Installing WTS (Web Terrain Service)

+WTS is an external application through which OpenMRS interacts with RegaDB.

+##### Create directory structure for wts

+      On terminal, Execute the following

+        cd /etc/

+       sudo mkdir wt

+       cd wt

+       sudo mkdir wts

+   Place the configuration file **wts.xml** in this folder

+       sudo cp "current location of wts.xml" /etc/wt/wts/wts.xml

+ and change the permissions of this folder

+       sudo chown -R tomcat6:tomcat6 /etc/wt/wts/

+This file contains the expire time and the location of the directory in which the server stores its data.
+You can     change these if you want an alternative location.

+ If this is the default location /etc/serverdir/wts/ then execute the following

+        cd /etc/

+        sudo mkdir serverdir

+        cd serverdir

+        mkdir wts

+        cd wts

+        sudo mkdir services

+        sudo mkdir sessions

+        sudo mkdir users

+  copy the users.pwd to the users directory, whose contents are "public:TJGE83z/AbzcMtxIbsNpYQ=="

+      sudo cp "current location of users.pwd" /etc/serverdir/wts/users/users.pwd

+  copy the given services - generate-report, import-xls and get-algorithms to the services folder

+   NOTE: You need to copy a JVM (java) folder to the folder /opt/ and give tomcat6 permissions to execute the java   command

+  Do as follows:

+        sudo cp -R "/usr/lib/jvm/java-6-sun (or) /usr/lib/jvm/java-6-sun-1.6.0.20 /opt/" depending on which you intend using

+        sudo chown -R tomcat6:tomcat6 /opt/java-folder-you-copied

+        sudo chmod -R 777 /opt/java-folder-you-copied

+  Then for each of the startService executable file in the folders, (/etc/serverdir/wts/services/ generate-report,  get-algorithms and import-xls)

+    edit the line that starts with #$JAVA_HOME/bin/java -cp regadb-analyses-0.9.jar:..., to

+    /opt/java-6-sun-1.6.0.20/bin/java -cp regadb-analyses-0.9.jar:...

+    now copy the rest of the folders

+       sudo cp -R "current location of generate-report folder" /etc/serverdir/wts/services/

+        sudo cp -R "current location of import-xls folder" /etc/serverdir/wts/services/

+       sudo cp -R "current location of get-algorithms folder" /etc/serverdir/wts/services/

+  and modify the permissions of this folder as well

+       sudo chown -R tomcat6:tomcat6 /etc/serverdir/wts/

+ Deploy wts into tomcat

+    In order to deploy wts in tomcat copy the wts.war to tomcat's webapps

+#####With this we have successfully installed wts

 ## After Compiling the Module

 Load the omod file.